techidaily/site-review-topics/source/_posts/motorola-data-retrieval-tool-restore-lost-data-from-motorola-moto-g14-by-fonelab-android-recover-data.md

 <div class="atpl-post-description-part-2">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-    Here is a useful instruction to show you the way to recover lost data from Motorola Moto G14 with the powerful <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+    Here is a useful instruction to show you the way to recover lost data from Motorola Moto G14 with the powerful <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
   </p>
 </div>
 </div>